Cristo Fernández

-Cristóbal Fernández is a Mexican actor, and former professional footballer for the Estudiantes Tecos Club of the Liga Premier de México.
+Cristóbal Fernández (born 27 January 1991) is a Mexican actor.
 He is best known for playing Dani Rojas in the Apple TV+ comedy series Ted Lasso.

 Early life

-Fernández was born on January 27, 1991, in Guadalajara, Jalisco.
-Aside from his native Spanish, he is fluent in English, German, French, and Italian.
+Cristóbal Fernández was born on 27 January 1991, in Guadalajara, Jalisco.
 He found a love for football at a young age.
-His passion for football earned him a slot on Guadalajara's Estudiantes Tecos Club at the age of 15.
-Unfortunately, a devastating knee injury ultimately ended his career as a professional footballer.
+He joined Guadalajara's Club Deportivo Estudiantes Tecos at the age of 15, but a knee injury ultimately ended his career.
 Following the encouragement of his parents, he decided to pursue a second career, and fell in love with acting while in college.

 Career

 After moving to London, Fernández further pursued acting.
-Following a stint in several indie movies, Fernández was cast in the Apple TV+ comedy series Ted Lasso, a series that has received global acclaim.
+Following a stint in several indie films, he was cast in the Apple TV+ comedy series Ted Lasso.

 Fernández is also the founder of film production company Espectro MX Films.

-Fernández also starred in a Microsoft commercial for the game Forza Horizon 5, along with Karol G, called "The Getaway Driver".
+Starting in 2024, Fernández has featured in the State Farm commercial "Bundle is Life" alongside Patrick Mahomes.